 In 2012 most schools accepted either the SAT or ACT and competitive schools required 1-2 SAT subject tests.
 Even though my son did not know the colleges that he was applying to, it was likely that many would require the SAT subject test so he arranged to take two of those.
 It’s best to take the subject tests right after the student finishes that class in high school, so be familiar with the different tests and dates on collegeboard.org.
 Update: The standardized tests are changing in 2016, so check the College Board website for the latest information.

 7. Research any colleges of interest.
 Students: you can do this during mindless downtime, like watching TV or internet chatting with friends.
 Parents: this is a concrete way for you to help your student while they are working on applications and essays.
-A good place to start is the official college website, but also look on sites like College Prowler.
+A good place to start is the official college website, but also look on independent student-rated websites.
 It’s never too early to start research, but you will want to update information like the cost of tuition because that information changes yearly.

 8. Create systems to stay organized.
 There will be so much information gathered in these months that if you don’t stay organized your family will be overwhelmed.
 I created Excel spreadsheets and imported them into Google Docs so that everyone in the family could contribute and edit the information as needed.